Sakshi-Raichand/Sakshi-Raichand/README.md

 📈 **What I'm Currently Doing**

-- 🔭 Building dashboards and automations that solve real problems.
+- 🔭 Building dashboards and automations that solve real problems
-- 🌱 Exploring AI + automation for business operations.
+- 🌱 Exploring AI + automation for business operations
-- 🤝 Open to Business Analyst, collaborations, and startup projects.
+- 🤝 Open to Business Analyst, collaborations, and startup projects
-- 🎥 Creating conten.
+- 🎥 Creating conten

 ---

-✨ *"I believe data isn't just numbers — it's potential waiting to be translated into impact."*
+✨ *"I believe data isn't just numbers, it's potential waiting to be translated into impact"*